 In order to be eligible for EU (as opposed to the higher Non EU) fee rates, applicants must qualify through Nationality or Residency – see below.
 (N.B.
 Eligibility for EU fee rates does NOT confer entitlement to ’free fees’.
 You should contact the Fees Office if in doubt

-(1) Nationality: If the student holds EU Nationality or official IRISH refugee status, and has received ALL of his/her full-time post-primary education in the EU, they are eligible for the EU rate of fees.
+Nationality - Postgraduate: If the student holds EU Nationality or official Irish refugee status, and has received ALL of his/her full-time post-primary education in the EU / EEA / Switzerland (whilst parents were resident as tax payers), they are eligible for the EU rate of fees.
 This applies even if the student has not been resident in the EU for three of the five years immediately prior to university entry.

-(2) Residence: Irrespective of (a) above, if the student’s principal residence for the purpose of taxation has been in an EU member state for at least 3 of the 5 years immediately prior to university entry, they may be eligible for the EU rate of fees.
+Residence: Irrespective of above, if the student’s principal residence for the purpose of taxation has been in an EU / EEA / Switzerland member state for at least 3 of the 5 years immediately prior to university entry, they may be eligible for the EU rate of fees.
 Prior residence as a full time student does not ensure eligibility for the EU rate of fees.

 For all applicants aged under 23 on 1st September of year of entry to a program: